 PART FOUR: Desperation – This compilation of writings was mostly taken from Facebook timeline posts, as I realized that, after being kicked out of a homeless shelter for having contracted viral bronchitis there, I found that no hospital would let me in because it was assumed I could take care of it at “home.”
 When I told them I had no home, they essentially told me they had no sympathy.
 I began posting requests for people to let me into their own homes so I could recover, even offering money in exchange.
 But nobody would do so, and I feared dying on the streets.

-PART FIVE: Resolution – The writings in this section mostly come from personal diary entries I’ve composed in the period of time when I have successfully returned myself to an affordable and sustainable living situation, with the monetary help of a good friend who knew me before my alleged “liberation” and was willing to front the deposit money and one-way ticket to such a situation.
+PART FIVE: Resolution – The writings in this section mostly come from personal diary entries I’ve composed in the period of time when I have successfully returned myself to an affordable and sustainable living situation, with the monetary help of a an associate who knew me before my alleged “liberation” and was willing to front the deposit money and one-way ticket to such a situation.
 In Scripture, the restoration of something lost is always greater than what it was before the loss.
 The Book of Job attests to that fact.
 My own book will attest to it as well.

 Eden in Babylon